arrow-kt/arrow/arrow-site/doc/docs/arrow-core/quickstart/README.md

 Make sure to have the latest version of JDK 1.8 installed.

-In your project's root `build.gradle` append the jcenter repository to your list of repositories.
+In your project's root `build.gradle`, append the jcenter repository to your list of repositories.

 ```groovy
 allprojects {